 Sag Harbor is a somewhat ethnically-diverse village.
 The people who call Sag Harbor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sag Harbor residents report their race to be White, followed by Black or African-American.
 Sag Harbor also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 15.86% of the village’s residents.
-Important ancestries of people in Sag Harbor include Irish, German, Italian, English, Russian and French.
+Important ancestries of people in Sag Harbor include German, Italian, English, and Russian.

 The most common language spoken in Sag Harbor is English.
 Other important languages spoken here include Spanish and Greek.